jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-4/index.md

 That's the end of our grammar.
 We've just implemented a recursive descent parser for our query language, CQL!
 It'll parse any valid CQL statement into an AST that represents its underlying structure.
 Even better, it'll handle common errors gracefully in a way that — we hope! — our users will understand.

-The next step — creating a UI powered by this parser to help implement the many features we came up with in part 1.
+The next step will be creating a UI powered by this parser to help implement the many features we came up with in [Part 1](/structured-search-ui-1/).
+We'll cover that in Part 5.

 [^1]: [Crafting interpreters — parsing expressions.](https://craftinginterpreters.com/parsing-expressions.html#:~:text=The%20body%20of%20the%20rule%20translates%20to%20code%20roughly%20like%3A)